cancel icon

 Other causes

 Less commonly, sciatica can result from pregnancy-related weight shifts, sitting on an object or wallet for long periods, or direct trauma to the nerve.
+In some cases, sciatica groin pain can occur when nerve irritation radiates into the groin area, which can sometimes be confused with other conditions.
 In rare cases, a tumour or infection near the nerve may be responsible.

 Symptoms to watch for

-• Shooting or burning pain starting in the lower back or buttocks and radiating down one leg
+• Shooting or burning pain starting in the lower back into the buttocks and radiating down one leg, often described as sciatic leg pain

 • Numbness or tingling in the foot, ankle, or toes